-Why Performing Luxury Is Out—and Designing Legacy Is In
+Why Performative Luxury Is Out—and Designing Legacy Is In

-Let’s get honest: flaunting luxury can feel hollow when it masks burnout, disconnect, or misalignment.
-A gold-plated reel might dazzle in the moment—but it won’t sustain you, your team, or your impact for the long haul.
-Here’s why the era of performing luxury is ending, and how designing legacy-driven systems is the future of leadership.
+Flaunting luxury is hollow when it masks burnout, disconnection, and misalignment.
+A gold-plated reel might dazzle in the moment, but it won’t sustain you, your team, or your impact for the long haul.
+The era of performing for luxury is ending.
+I’ll explain how designing legacy-driven systems is the future of leadership.

 The Trap of Performative Luxury